marine-biomass-innovation/mbi-project/project-partners.md

-### Indian Head First Nation

-Indian Head First Nation (IHFN) is a First Nation Band that includes both status and non-status Mi'kmaq who are from, or, have a familial connection to Nujio'qonik (Bay St. George), specifically the Stephenville, Stephenville Crossing, and Kippens area.

-Indian Head has existed for hundreds of years and was mentioned in the writings of W.E.
-Cormack on his historic journey across Newfoundland in the early 1800s.
-In 1822, Cormack listed 150 Mi'kmaq living at Indian Head with the family names of Benoit, Alexander, Lucoos, Young, Marche, LeBlanc, Gallant, Gabriel and Cormier.

-The community was first known as L'ans Savage.
-Later it was changed to be called Indian Head, and then finally, Stephenville.
-Mi'kmaq, Montagnais, and Beothuk all have fished, camped and lived in the area from at least the early 1500s and earlier.

 ### St. George’s Band

 The St. George’s Indian Band is a non-profit Mi’kmaq organization established in 1989 and incorporated in 2003.
 The Band is comprised of a Chief, Vice-Chief, secretary, treasurer, four directors, an Elder, and a youth representative who are elected in a democratic process every four years.
 As a First Nation’s Band Council, the St. George’s Indian Band strives to promote cultural awareness and a sense of pride in Mi’kmaq heritage.
 Band priorities include education, health, economic development, improved housing, cultural enhancement, tourism, and recreation.